PaulEm6/Exploring-Neural-Networks/README.md

 **Dependencies:**
 - Python packages utilized:
-  - TensorFlow: for building and training the CNN models
   - Keras: for building and configuring the CNN models
+  - Scikitlearn: For analyzing the performance of the models
+  - Matplotlib: For representing the performance of the models
   - Other necessary libraries for data handling and visualization

 **Algorithm Performance:**